scala/docs.scala-lang/_overviews/toolkit/sttp-receive-json-body.md

 ---
-title: How to read JSON from an HTTP response body?
+title: How to parse JSON from an HTTP response body?
 type: section
-description: How to construct URLs from variables with Scala Toolkit.
+description: How to read JSON from an HTTP response body?
 num: 19
 previous-page: sttp-send-file
 next-page: sttp-send-json-body